 While overall satisfaction with life was assessed using questions such as:

-(Un)dressed for success: getting naked in public can lead to increased body image
+(Un) dressed for success: getting naked in public boosts positive body image

 Using the scores for these questions, referenced against each respondent’s level of participation in a naturist lifestyle, West presented empirical evidence for his conclusions.